 How Do You Run Alpha Tests?

 As with any Customer Validation test, Alpha Tests follow a specific plan, schedule, and message to meet certain objectives.
 Mapping topics, recruiting testers, structuring bug hunts, and analyzing feedback are only part of the equation.
-To learn how Centercode runs an Alpha Test, watch the full recording of our webinar (starting at the 19-minute mark) and let us know if you have questions about your specific Customer Validation test.
-We’re happy to help!
+To learn how Centercode runs an Alpha Test, tune in to our next live webinar!